MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 The method of using a "firmware update filter driver", is recommended for devices that have enough resources to hold two full firmware images (the update image and a backup image) on the device memory.
 The reason is if there were failures during downloading the updated firmware, the device can abandon the update and boot into its original firmware.
 Thus, not bricking the device.

-## Method 2: FW Update Device Driver
+## Method 2: Firmware Update Device Driver

 In this method, a lower filter driver to the USB device will be installed as part of the driver update process.
 This filter driver will send a command to the device to restart in firmware update mode, where the device exposes a firmware update interface.
 The driver for the firmware update interface will load and perform the firmware update.